 - For professional development meetings, must provide a statement (<500 words) describing how the meeting will help you to advance your career or professional development goals

-- For professional development awards, must provide a statement of where remaining funds will come from, along with a statement of support from your PI
+- For professional development awards, must provide a statement of where remaining funds will come from, along with a statement of support (only one sentence needed indicating approval in attending meeting) from your PI

 - Funds from the travel awards are not transferable to another conference or lab member